 The history of our church, and Unitarianism and Universalism in Melrose, stretches back to the 1800’s.

-Universalist worship in Melrose began in the early 1800s when a number of ministers, including Hosea Ballou, gave sermons in a small schoolhouse on Lebanon Street.
+Universalist worship in Melrose began in the early 1800s when a number of ministers, including Hosea Ballou, first President of Tufts College, gave sermons in a small schoolhouse on Lebanon Street.
 In 1849, sixteen individuals joined together to organize the first Universalist Parish in Melrose.

 Around 1852, the Universalist Parish constructed a church at the corner of Essex and Willow streets in Melrose, on land bought for the congregation by its first minister, J.W.
 Talbot.
 The Universalist Parish continued to use this parcel until 1975, when they merged with the Unitarian Congregation of Melrose.

 The last building which served the independent Universalist Parish still stands on the same parcel, and now houses condominiums.

 During the construction of this last building, one minister of a more conservative denomination remarked to his congregation that though he had observed the spire of the new church rising not far away, he doubted that it was pointed towards heaven.
 The building still has its spire, and it is still pointing in the same direction as it always did. (photo from Zillow)

 In 1848, Unitarianism made its first appearance in Melrose, as the result of a mission sponsored by the American Unitarian Association.
 Unfortunately, the mission apparently was unsuccessful and was given up after several months.
 It was almost twenty years later before further attempts were made to establish Unitarianism in Melrose.
 In July 1867, the Unitarian Congregation of Melrose was organized.